A 2001 live action version of surreal cartoon superhero The Tick.

 - Number 2: The Tick and Arthur never "searched" the car anyway.
 Destroy's trunk popped open in the accident, and they happened to see ransom notes, nuclear weapons, and very strong rope in there.
 Seeing things that are in plain sight does not constitute a search.

 - Third, although not actually something Destroyo did, the way the group finally get him convicted, by baiting him into attacking Arthur in the middle of the courtroom, thereby showing the court his true colors.
-In reality that would likely have resulted in an immediate mistrial and everyone involved would have been arrested on the spot.
+In reality that would likely have resulted in an immediate mistrial and everyone involved would have been arrested on the spot, although admittedly a rampaging supervillain in power armor battling with the Tick in the well would present problems for the average bailiff to contain.

 - I Am Not Weasel: Arthur's moth-themed costume is constantly confused for a rabbit.